Why OCD Returns

 Cycle 2: The Relapse Loop

-This section explains the part of OCD that most websites and psychologists don’t talk about — why relapse occurs.
+This cycle covers the part of OCD that most websites and psychologists don’t talk about — why relapse occurs.

 If you’ve ever felt better for a while and then found the OCD returning, you’re not alone.